-The U.S. government is our primary client, with revenue from contracts and task orders, either as a prime or a subcontractor, with U.S. government agencies accounting for 96% of our revenue for fiscal 2020.
+The U.S. government is our primary client, with revenue from contracts and task orders, either as a prime or a subcontractor, with U.S. government agencies accounting for 97% of our revenue for fiscal 2022.
 Our belief is that the successful future growth of our business will continue to depend primarily on our ability to be awarded work under U.S. government contracts, as we expect this will be the primary source of substantially all of our revenue in the foreseeable future.
 For this reason, any issue that compromises our relationship with the U.S. government generally or any U.S. government agency that we serve would cause our revenue to decline.
 Among the key factors in maintaining our relationship with U.S. government agencies is our performance on contracts and task orders, the strength of our professional reputation, compliance with applicable laws and regulations, and the strength of our relationships with client personnel.
-In addition, the mishandling or the perception of mishandling of sensitive information, such as our failure to maintain the confidentiality of the existence of our business relationships with certain of our clients, including as a result of misconduct or other improper activities by our employees or subcontractors, or a failure to maintain adequate protection against security breaches, including those resulting from cyber attacks, could harm our relationship with U.S. government agencies.
-See "-Our employees or subcontractors may engage in misconduct or other improper activities, which could harm our ability to conduct business with U.S. government."
+In addition, the mishandling or the perception of mishandling of sensitive information, such as our failure to maintain the confidentiality of the existence of our business relationships with certain of our clients, including as a result of misconduct or other improper activities by our employees or subcontractors, may engage in misconduct or other improper activities, which could harm our ability to conduct business with the U.S. government.
+"Our relationship with the U.S. government."
 Our relationship with the U.S. government could also be damaged as a result of an agency's dissatisfaction with work performed by us, a subcontractor, or other third parties who provide services or products for a specific project for any reason, including due to perceived or actual deficiencies in the performance or quality of our work, and we may incur additional costs to address any such situation and the profitability of that work might be impaired.
-Further, negative publicity concerning government contractors in general or us in particular may harm our reputation with federal government contractors.
-To the extent our reputation or relationships with U.S. govern
+Further, negative publicity confidentiality obligations to our customers, we may be unable or limited in our ability to respond to such negative publicit

-U.S. government spending and mission priorities could change in a manner that adversely affects our future revenue and limits our growth prospects.
+U.S. government spending levels and mission priorities could change in a manner that adversely affects our future revenue and limits our growth prospects.

 Our business depends upon continued U.S. government expenditures on defense, intelligence, and civil programs for which we provide support.
-These expenditures have not remained constant over time, have been reduced in certain periods and have been affected by the U.S. government's efforts to improve efficiency and reduce costs affecting U.S. government programs generally.
+These expenditures have not remained constant over time, have been reduced in certain periods, and have been affected by the U.S. government's efforts to improve efficiency and reduce costs affecting U.S. government programs generally.
 Our business, prospects, financial condition, or operating results could be materially harmed, among other causes, by the following: